Rdatatable/data.table/README.md

         # 2: 2 klmno...

   11. `rolltolast` argument in `[.data.table` is now defunct.
 It was deprecated in 1.9.4.

+  12. `data.table`'s dependency has been moved forward from R 2.14.0 to R 2.14.1, now nearly 4 years old (Dec 2011).
+As usual before release to CRAN we ensure data.table passes the test suite on the stated dependency and keep this as old as possible for as long as possible.
+As requested by users in managed environments.
+For this reason we still don't use `paste0()` internally, since that was added to R 2.15.0.

 ### Changes in v1.9.4  (on CRAN 2 Oct 2014)